Submultiplicative norms and filtrations on section rings: Introduction

-Recall that a \textit{plurisubharmonic} (or \textit{psh}) metric $h^L$ on a holomorphic line bundle $L$ is a (singular) metric such that for any local holomorphic section $\sigma$ of $L$, $- \log |\sigma|_{h^L}$ is psh.
+It is natural to ask if $FS(N)$ is the unique metric which can be put on the right-hand side of (\ref{eq_char}) and (\ref{eq_char2}).
+While it is not the case if we are allowed to consider arbitrary metrics on the line bundle, see Theorem \ref{thm_bouck_erikss}, it becomes true if we restrict our attention to certain subclasses of them.
+To explain this in details, recall that a \textit{metric with plurisubharmonic (or psh) weight} is the (singular) metric $h^L$ on a holomorphic line bundle $L$ such that for any local holomorphic frame $\sigma$ of $L$, $- \log |\sigma|_{h^L}$ is psh.
+In what follows, for brevity, we call such metrics \textit{psh} metrics.
 A line bundle is called \textit{pseudoeffective} (or \textit{psef}) if it carries a psh metric. \begin{defn} We say that a bounded psh metric $h^L$ is \textit{regularizable from above} if there is a decreasing sequence of continuous psh metrics $h^L_i$, $i \in \nat$, converging to $h^L$ almost everywhere. \end{defn} \begin{rem} a) In \cite[Theorem 2]{BedfordRegulBelow} Bedford-Taylor described in a local setting regularizable from above psh metrics as those having pluripolar discontinuity set.

-b) According to Demailly's regularization theorem, see \cite{Dem82}, \cite{DemRegul}, any psh metric is regularizable from below, meaning that there is an increasing sequence of smooth positive metrics $h^L_i$, $i \in \nat$, converging pointwise to $h^L$, cf. \cite[Theorem 8.1]{GuedZeriGeomAnal}. \end{rem} As we explain in Section \ref{sect_append}, Theorem \ref{thm_char} tells us that in $\sim$-equivalence class of every submultiplicative norm with continuous Fubini-Study metric there is exactly one sup-norm associated with a continuous psh metric.
-Theorem \ref{thm_char2} in its turn tells us that for any $p \in [1, +\infty[$, in $\sim_p$-equivalence class of every bounded submultiplicative norm there is exactly one sup-norm associated with a regularizable from above psh metric.
+b) According to Demailly's regularization theorem, see \cite{Dem82}, \cite{DemRegul}, on ample line bundle, any psh metric is regularizable from below, meaning that there is an increasing sequence of smooth positive metrics $h^L_i$, $i \in \nat$, converging pointwise to $h^L$, cf. \cite[Theorem 8.1]{GuedZeriGeomAnal}. \end{rem} We will now fix a bounded submultiplicative norm $N$ on the section ring.
+As we explain in Section \ref{sect_append}, Theorem \ref{thm_char2} tells us that for any $p \in [1, +\infty[$, the lower semi-continuous regularization, $FS(N)_*$, of $FS(N)$ is the only regularizable from above psh metric for which the sup-norm lies in $\sim_p$-equivalence class of the fixed norm.
+Moreover, if $FS(N)$ is continuous, then, as we explain in Section \ref{sect_append}, Theorem \ref{thm_char} tells us that $FS(N)$ is the only continuous psh metric for which the sup-norm lies in $\sim$-equivalence class of the fixed norm.